ul-fmf/mathematics-in-ljubljana/program.md

 - Topology

 <span class="info">
-In addition to the mathematical content, we will also provide valuable information on master's and doctoral programs, including the possibility of obtaining a double degree with the University of Trieste for master's students.
-We will also offer details on arrival, accommodation, and studying in Ljubljana, as well as insights from current foreign master's and doctoral students on living and studying in the city.
+Alongside mathematical content, we'll provide valuable insights into master's and doctoral programs, including the chance to pursue a double degree with the University of Trieste for master's students.
+Additionally, we'll offer information on arrival, accommodation, and studying in Ljubljana, along with perspectives from current foreign master's and doctoral students on life and academics in the city.
 </span>

-Throughout the week, we will also organize exciting cultural activities, including a guided tour of Ljubljana on the first day and an excursion to Bled on Wednesday.
-Participants will have the opportunity to visit the memorial room of the first rector of the University of Ljubljana and renowned mathematician Josip Plemelj and learn about his life and work.
+Throughout the week, we'll organize engaging cultural activities, starting with a guided tour of Ljubljana on the first day and an excursion to Bled on Wednesday.
+Participants can explore the memorial room of Josip Plemelj, the first rector of the University of Ljubljana and a renowned mathematician, to discover more about his life and contributions.

-# Timetable
+# Tentative timetable

 <table class="timetable">
   <thead>
     <tr>
       <th>&nbsp;</th>
-      <th>Monday 3/7</th>
+      <th>Monday 1/7</th>
-      <th>Tuesday 4/7</th>
+      <th>Tuesday 2/7</th>
-      <th>Wednesday 5/7</th>
+      <th>Wednesday 3/7</th>
-      <th>Thursday 6/7</th>
+      <th>Thursday 4/7</th>
-      <th>Friday 7/7</th>
+      <th>Friday 5/7</th>
     </tr>
   </thead>
   <tbody>